-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020

 The certificate of estimated resources may be amended during the year if projected increases or decreases in revenue are identified by the District Treasurer.
 The amount reported as the original budgeted amounts in the budgetary statement reflects the amounts in the certificate when the appropriations were adopted.
-The amount reported as the final budgeted amounts in the budgetary statement reflects the amounts in the budgetary statement reflects the amounts in the final amended certificate issued during fiscal year 2019.
+The amount reported as the final budgeted amounts in the budgetary statement reflects the amounts in the final amended certificate issued during fiscal year 2020.